miekg/cf/README.md

 Cf is a formatter for CFEngine files, think of it as 'gofmt' for .cf files.

-Cf can handle most CFEngine files, a few files I found that aren't parseable are stored in the 'unparseable' directory.
-With the exception of `macro.cf` the rest will be supported in due time.
+Cf can handle most CFEngine files, with a few exceptions:

-Current exceptions in parsing:

 - comments in a list that is spread across multiple lines
-- thin arrows (easily supported)
-- marcos (@if etc, should also not be too hard)
+- macros (@if etc, should also not be too hard)
 - new `promise` keyword in CFEngine3 (should also not be too hard)

-If a file has a toplevel comment of the form: `# cffmt:no` the file will not be parsed and the original input will be outputted instead.
+If a file has a top-level comment of the form: `# cffmt:no` the file will not be parsed and the original input will be outputted instead.

+If you have a "normal" looking CFEngine file that isn't parsed correctly, please open an issue with the _most_ _minimal_ CFEngine syntax that fails to parse.

 Cf aligns fat-arrows in a constraint, this is also true for selections in bodies.